Pregnancy Obstetrical Care

 Our institution takes great pride in providing obstetrical care with emphasis to the special needs of high-risk pregnancies.

-We are the only clinic to provide all of our patients with a complimentary 4D Ultrasound/Sonogram and DVD recording in real-time.
-All of our patients receive a complimentary 4D-Ultrasound recorded on a DVD, between the 24th week and the 28th week of pregnancy.
+We offer our patients a 4D Ultrasound/Sonogram and DVD recording in real-time for $100.
+The 4D-Ultrasound recorded on a DVD is taken, between the 24th week and the 28th week of pregnancy.
 All patients will receive a real-time recording of the procedure in the form of an unedited DVD.

 Birthing/Lamaze Classes Information